-Over the last thirty years, Deborah Paulsen has exhibited her work in numerous venues, including the creation of site-specific installations.
-She collaborated with the Institute of Cultural Inquiry on projects such as Artist Edition: Searching for Sebald, The AIDS Chronicles, and The Manual of Lost Ideas, which the Getty Research Institute acquired.
+Paulsen holds a Master of Fine Arts from Claremont Graduate University and a Bachelor of Fine Arts from Eastern Washington University.
+Over the last thirty years, Deborah Paulsen has exhibited her work in numerous venues, including site-specific installations.
+She collaborated with the Institute of Cultural Inquiry on projects including Artist Edition: Searching for Sebald, The AIDS Chronicles, and The Manual of Lost Ideas, all of which the Getty Research Institute acquired.

-Most recently, Paulsen has been exhibiting my work with the International Encaustic Artists, the Encaustic Art Institute, the Museum of Encaustic Art in Santa Fe, NM, and Raven's Gallery in Los Angeles.
+Most recently, Paulsen has been exhibiting work with the International Encaustic Artists, the Encaustic Art Institute, the Museum of Encaustic Art in Santa Fe, NM, and Raven's Gallery in Los Angeles.

 Paulsen is a professor of art at Los Angeles Mission College in Sylmar, CA, and lives North of Los Angeles in the small town of Fillmore, in Ventura County, CA.